datagovuk/guidance/deleting_datasets.md

 Because the deletion policy is complex, we require all deletions to be done by sysadmins - this means the core data.gov.uk team only.

+However there is an exception for Location/INSPIRE datasets - publishers can 'withdraw' their own datasets (marked with the INSPIRE logo), which is the same as deleting.
+To do this, log-in as an admin for your publisher, go to the dataset page and in the blue box there is the link to 'Withdraw'.
+To reinstate the record, update the record (including its timestamp) on your server and reharvest it.

 ## Requesting deletions